-More than 40 organizations across nine counties joined in a year-long strategic planning effort.
-Rides to Health and Wealth moves now to enrolling partners and launching HealthTran in the region, said Project Director Kelly Ast.
+More than 40 organizations across nine counties joined in a year-long strategic planning effort to move forward this collaborative rural transportation initiative.
+Rides to Health and Wealth moves now to enrolling partners and launching HealthTran across the region, said West Central’s Genuine Living Director Kelly Ast.

 “Even with the stress of the current pandemic, our partners are moving forward with this effort,” she said.

 Self Interest Works.
-Rides to Health and Wealth builds on the benefits that each partner stands to gain by participating in the launch of the HealthTran scheduling and resourcing platform in their communities.
+Rides to Health and Wealth builds on the benefits that each partner stands to gain through the HealthTran scheduling and resourcing platform.

 “We’re optimistic this will enable us to see people who need to be seen on a more regular basis, for things like diabetes and high blood pressure,” said Diann Rice, Patient Care Coordinator for Katy Trail Community Health at its Warsaw location.
 “We are not able to follow up with them as often as our providers like because of transportation issues that pop up.
 We just don’t have transportation resources available here.”

 Supply Side.
-That’s where Dawn Ashurst and WILS come into the picture.
+That’s where WILS come into the picture.